Connectivity

 • The existing Public Rights of Way within the site will be incorporated through retention / diversion as part of a wider network of walking and cycling routes delivered within the site.

-• The proposals will provide a choice of attractive and safe walking and cycling routes both along roads and throughout the extensive areas of publicly accessible green infrastructure.
+• The proposals shown within the submitted strategic infrastructure planning application provide a choice of attractive and safe walking and cycling routes both along roads and throughout the extensive areas of publicly accessible green infrastructure.

 • The new network will provide convenient access to the new facilities being provided on site in the main mixed-use centre and in the local community hubs.